-East Asia has seen significant economic growth, transforming it from a group of poor countries into emerging developing economies and lifting about 3.2 billion people out of poverty.
-The region has recorded exceptional average annual economic growth of 10% in the last 2 decades (2000-2018).1 The 'Big 5' Southeast Asian countries - Indonesia, Malaysia, Thailand, the Philippines, and Viet Nam - recorded average economic growth of 5.0% over the same period (World Bank, 2020).
+East Asia has seen significant economic growth - transforming it from a group of poor countries into emerging developing economies and lifting about 3.2 billion people out of poverty.
+It has recorded exceptional average annual economic growth of 10% in the last 2 decades (2000-2018).1 The Big 5 Southeast Asian countries - Indonesia, Malaysia, Thailand, the Philippines, and Viet Nam - recorded average economic growth of 5.0% over the same period (World Bank, 2020).
 It is widely believed that that the successful economic growth of East Asia is largely driven by its opening up to trade and investment (Bhagwati, 1999; Frankel, Romer, and Cyrus, 1996; World Bank, 1993).
 The simultaneous growth of Southeast Asia and China increased East Asia's share of world trade from 19% in 2000 to 28% in 2019 (World Bank, 2020).

 At least two major trade events have taken place in East Asia in the last 2 decades.
-The first one is the establishment of the Association of Southeast Asian Nations (ASEAN) Free Trade Area in 1992, followed by five ASEAN+1 free trade agreements (FTAs): the ASEAN-Australia-New Zealand FTA (in effect since 1 January 2010), the ASEAN-China FTA (1 January 2005), the ASEAN-India FTA (1 January 2010), the ASEAN-Korea FTA (1 January 2010), and the ASEAN-Japan Comprehensive Economic Partnership Agreement (1 December 2008) (WTO, 2020).
-The ASEAN Comprehensive Investment Agreement, signed on 26 February 2009, has improved the movement of capital.
+The first one is the establishment of the Association of Southeast Asian Nations (ASEAN) Free Trade Area in 1992, followed by five ASEAN+1 free trade agreements (FTAs) - the ASEAN-Australia-New Zealand FTA (in effect since 1 January 2010), the ASEAN-China FTA (in effect since 1 January 2005), the ASEAN-India FTA (in effect since 1 January 2010), the ASEAN-Korea FTA (in effect since 1 January 2010), and the ASEAN-Japan Comprehensive Economic Partnership Agreement (in effect since 1 December 2008) (WTO, 2020).
+The formation of the ASEAN Comprehensive Investment Agreement, signed on 26 February 2009, has also improved the movement of capital in the region.
 The second one is China's accession to the World Trade Organization (WTO) in January 2001.
-Since joining WTO, China has established itself as a centre of world trade.
+Since joining the WTO, China has established itself as a centre of world trade.
 China's share of world trade increased from 2.2% in 2000 to 10.5% in 2018, after the United States, which contributed 15%, and followed by Germany (7%), Japan (4%), and France (4%) (UNCTAD, 2019).
 Since 2019, China's share of world trade has surpassed that of the United States.

-Recognising that their trade and investment strategy had brought them to a higher level of economic growth, the 16 East Asian countries committed to form the Regional Comprehensive Economic Partnership (RCEP).
-It is expected to level up East Asian countries' trade and investment, overall development, and people's welfare.
+Recognising that their trade and investment strategy had brought these countries to a higher level of economic growth, the 16 East Asian countries committed to form the Regional Comprehensive Economic Partnership (RCEP).
+The RCEP is expected to level up East Asian countries' trade and investment, overall development, and people's welfare.

-1 Based on the authors' calculation, which excludes Myanmar, the Lao People's Democratic Republic, and Brunei Darussalam, and data for 2015 due to missing values in some countries.
+^{1.} Based on the authors' calculation, which excludes Myanmar, the Lao People's Democratic Republic, Brunei Darussalam, and data for 2015 due to missing values in some countries.

-The RCEP, dubbed the biggest regional trade agreement in the 21st century, was substantially concluded on 4 November 2019.
-It consists of 15 countries: the 10 ASEAN Member States (AMSs),2 Australia, China, Japan, New Zealand, and the Republic of Korea (henceforth, Korea).
-Combined, the RCEP represents 48% of the world's population, 32% of gross domestic product (GDP), 28% of exports, 28% of imports, and 42% of foreign direct investment inflow (Figure 2.1).
-The 15 member countries finally signed the agreement at the East Asia Leader Summit in November 2021.3
+The RCEP, dubbed as the biggest regional trade agreement in the 21st century, was substantially concluded on 4 November 2019.
+It consists of 15 countries: the 10 ASEAN Member States (AMS),2 Australia, China, Japan, New Zealand, and the Republic of Korea (henceforth, Korea).
+Combined, the RCEP represents 48% of the world's population, 32% of gross domestic product (GDP), 28% of exports, 28% of imports, and 42% of foreign direct investment inflow (Figure 1).
+Despite struggles in facing the coronavirus disease (COVID-19), the 15 member countries aim to sign it by the East Asia Leader Summit in November 2021.3 They believe that the RCEP will realise significant measures to improve trade and investment in the region.